logprime/T1-P2-Traffic-Sign-Classifier/DJ-T1-P2-Traffic Signs.md

 ### Reflection on my "ever in works" T1-P2 commits

+NOTE: I have taken guidance on the plotting functions by looking at github repos for examples as well as stack overflow website to understand documentation.
+I have also used class notes and class exercise for LeNet formulation.

 ### Data Set Summary & Exploration

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+Basic statistics of the traffic signs data set:

 * Number of training examples = 34799
 * Number of validation examples = 4410